 If you’re reading this article, then the answer could be that you don’t know.
 Either that or you’re unsure as to whether or not your tap water is 100% safe.

 Fear not!
-Faucet mount water filters are an incredibly convenient water filtering solution.
+The best faucet water filters are an incredibly convenient water filtering solution.
 They are easy to install, cheap, and low maintenance.
 In fact, the leading faucet water filter models can remove over 70 different contaminants from your tap water.

 In the following piece, we’ll review the top five faucet water filter products, and we’ll discuss their pros and cons.

-We’ll discuss our favorite model, the best budget model available, the best upgrade model on the market, and two other models that we think are worthy of your consideration.
+We’ll discuss our favorite faucet water filter, the best budget model available, the best upgrade model on the market, and two other models that we think are worthy of your consideration.

 Never used a faucet water filter before?
 Don’t worry!
 This comprehensive buying guide will explain the main features of several faucet water filter models and how they can benefit you and your family.

 The Best Faucet Water Filter Reviews

 This faucet water filter is made with premium quality food grade 304 stainless steel housing.
 It’s crack-proof, durable, and won’t leak, which means that it’s money well spent as it will last you a long time.

 Using the most advanced (ACF) Activated Carbon Fiber filtration technology, this faucet water filter system removes dirt, rust, and sand.
 All the while, inhibiting bacterial growth and massively improving the taste of your drinking water.

 It boasts speedy water flow, filtering 8 cups of 0.5GPM clean filtered water per minute.
 It’s easy to install quickly, with no extra tools needed.